clamstew/jods/docs/docs/design-iterations/vision.md

 4. **Automated A/B Testing** of design variations
 5. **User Feedback Collection** integrated into the documentation site
 6. **Design System Documentation** generated from successful iterations
+7. **Design-from-Screenshot Implementation**:
+   - Allow designers to upload screenshots from Figma
+   - Use AI to analyze the visual design and generate corresponding code
+   - Bridge the gap between design and implementation
+   - Reduce the time from mockup to working code
+   - Create initial iteration based directly on designer's vision
+8. **Figma MCP Integration**:
+   - Import Model Control Points directly from design tools
+   - Use precise layout coordinates and styles from the design file
+   - Maintain pixel-perfect implementation of designs
+   - Enable real-time sync between design updates and code

+### Design-from-Screenshot: Bridging Design and Implementation

+The Design-from-Screenshot feature represents a significant evolution in our workflow, allowing:

+- **Direct translation** of visual designs into functional components
+- **Faster implementation** of designer-created mockups
+- **Greater accuracy** between design intent and code output
+- **Reduced communication overhead** between designers and developers
+- **More design iterations** in less time

+This capability will enable a true design-to-code pipeline where designers can contribute directly to the implementation process without needing to write code themselves.

 ## 🌐 Broader Impact